Hanabi-Live/hanabi-live/docs/variants.md

 - Cards of rank 5 are removed from the game.
 Therefore, stacks only consist of 4 cards each and will wrap around from 4 to 1.
 - Playing the fourth card of a suit gives back a clue.

+### Inverted

+- One of the suits is replaced with an inverted suit.
+- When one tries to discard a card from the inverted suit, it is played instead.
+- When one tries to play a card from the inverted suit, it is discarded instead.

 <br />

 ## Full Variant Listing